ocsigen/js_of_ocaml/README.md

 # Js_of_ocaml (jsoo)

 Js_of_ocaml is a compiler from OCaml bytecode to JavaScript.
-It makes OCaml programs run on Web browsers.
+It makes it possible to run pure OCaml programs in JavaScript environment like browsers and Node.js.
   * It is easy to install and use as it works with an existing installation of OCaml, with no need to recompile any library.
   * It comes with bindings for a large part of the browser APIs.